arnowelzel/periodical/README.md

 Translations:

+Afrikaans - Albert Kannemeyer
+Brazilian Portuguese - Ingrid E. Spangler
+Dutch - Pander
 French - Sébastien Gravier
 Italian - Valerio Bozzolan
+Japanese - Naofumi Fukue
+Russian - Wjatscheslaw Stoljarski
 Spanish - Laura Arjona Reina
-Dutch - Pander
-Russian - Wjatscheslaw Stoljarski
-Japanese - Naofumi Fukue
-Brazilian Portuguese - Ingrid E. Spangler

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by